Chet Culver: Elections

-In July 2021, President Joe Biden nominated Culver to be a member of the board of directors of the Federal Agricultural Mortgage Corporation, and he was confirmed by the United States Senate on May 18, 2022.
-He joined the board on May 23, 2022.

-Political positions
+Tenure

 Stem cell research

 Culver signed legislation easing limits on types of stem cell research in Iowa.
 "The new legislation allows medical researchers to create embryonic stem cells through cloning.
 While allowing for further research, it prohibits reproductive cloning of humans," according to National Public Radio.
 Culver said lifting the ban will "give hope to those suffering from diseases such as cancer, diabetes, Parkinson's and Alzheimer's."
 In addition, Culver proposed spending $12.5 million to establish a stem cell research center at the University of Iowa.
 NPR called it a "Key Moment in the Stem Cell Debate."

 2008 floods

 A September 2008 poll of Iowans found 60% supported Culver's handling of the major floods that struck Iowa and much of the Midwest that year.
 A year later, Culver and other state elected officials expressed "outrage" at the slow pace of disbursement of federal funding to affected areas.

 In 2010, Culver proposed a $40 million "disaster relief fund" in the state and declared March 2010 "Flood Awareness Month."